Responsible Drinking is a good thing.

-But I go further than that and became a qualified licensee.
+But I went further than that and became a qualified licensee.
 I hold the British Institute of Innkeeping (BII) L2 National Certificate.
-It’s not compulsory for me, but it’s a demonstration of my commitment.
-Actually, I think it should be compulsory.
+It’s not compulsory for me, but it demonstrates my commitment.
+So I think it should be mandatory.

-The Licensing Act 2003 covers the UK law on the regulation of the sale and supply of alcohol, the provision of entertainment and late-night refreshment, and about offences relating to alcohol.
+The Licensing Act 2003 covers the UK law regulating the sale and supply of alcohol, providing entertainment and late-night refreshments, and alcohol-related offences.
 Under this Act, my Personal Alcohol Licence is BD/PER2107.

-This allows my sale or the authorization of the sale of alcohol under a premises license.
-I am required to prevent crime, disorder, and public nuisance and promote public safety and protect children from harm.
+This allows my sale or the authorisation of the sale of alcohol under a premises license.
+I must prevent crime, disorder, and public nuisance, promote public safety and protect children from harm.